PSHE

 IMPLEMENT

-Teacher’s mainly plan for PSHE using resources provided by the PATHS documents and the
+Teacher’s plan for PSHE using resources provided or suggested by the PSHE Association.

 IMPACT